soup-bowl/node-red-sharp/README.md

 # node-red-extras
-My extra functions for use in Node-Red
+My extra functions for use in Node-Red.
+Each folder will have a relevant readme.